-Fiona runs a Final Honour School option course 'Geopolitics in the Margins' and is convening the FHS course 'Space, Place and Society' and the UNIQ Summer School for Geography.
+Fiona runs a Final Honour School option course 'Geopolitics in the Margins' and convenes and teaches on the FHS course 'Space, Place and Society'.
+She also lectures on the MSc in Nature, Society and Environmental Governance course.

 At St Catherine's College, Fiona and her colleagues are responsible for teaching students across the entire breadth of geographical topics for the Preliminary Examination and Final Honour School of Geography.

-Fiona welcomes enquiries from individuals wishing to undertake doctoral or post-doctoral research in the following broadly defined areas: contested sovereignties; practices and pedagogies of diplomacy; peace and non-violence; the Tibetan diaspora; politics of identity in the Himalayas; marginality.
+Fiona welcomes enquiries from individuals wishing to undertake doctoral or post-doctoral research in the following broadly defined areas: contested sovereignties; practices and pedagogies of diplomacy; peace and non-violence; the Tibetan diaspora; marginality and liminality.